 Nursing home abuse is a distressing and deeply concerning issue that affects our elderly loved ones who reside in long-term care facilities.
 These facilities are meant to provide a safe and supportive environment for seniors who require assistance with daily activities and medical care, but they sometimes fail in their mandate, due to negligence or willful actions by those meant to look after residents.

 Nursing home abuse refers to any intentional act or failure to act by caregivers or staff members that results in harm or risk of harm to residents.
-It involves a breach of trust and a violation of the rights, dignity, and well-being of vulnerable seniors who depend on the care and support of others.
+It involves a breach of trust and a violation of the dignity well-being of vulnerable seniors who depend on the care and support of others.
+Legally speaking, a caregiver or staff member may have broken laws such as the Nursing Home Reform Act or Pennsylvania’s Older Adults Protective Services Act.

 What are the Common Types of Nursing Home Abuse in Reading, PA?